-Part flesh, part felt and packed with heart, AVENUE Q is still the funniest and freshest show in New York City!
+Part flesh, part felt, and packed with heart, Avenue Q is still the funniest and freshest show in New York City!
 This laugh-out-loud musical tells the timeless story of a bright-eyed college grad named Princeton.
-When he arrives in the city with big dreams and a tiny bank account, he has to move into a shabby apartment all the way out on AVENUE Q. Still, the neighbors seem nice.
-There, he meets Kate (the girl next door), Lucy (the slut), Rod (the Republican), Trekkie (the pervert), superintendent Gary Coleman (yes, that Gary Coleman) and other new friends!
-Together, they struggle to find jobs, dates, and their ever-elusive purpose in life.
+When he arrives in the city with big dreams and a tiny bank account, he has to move into a shabby apartment all the way out on Avenue Q. Still, the neighbors seem nice.
+He meets Kate (the girl next door), Lucy (the slut), Rod (the Republican), Trekkie (the pervert), superintendent Gary Coleman (yes, that Gary Coleman), and other new friends!
+Together they struggle to find jobs, dates, and their ever-elusive purpose in life.

 Save up to 40%

 In The Death of the Moon, a dark and dramatic new solo musical, Danielle — cheated and disenfranchised — rhapsodizes about her loneliness and downward spiral into the seedy underbelly of New York City.

 Endangered! is an international, multicultural, multi-species musical about a social media-savvy kid reporter and a group of famous endangered animals from around the globe that try to survive an unexpected superstorm.
 Stranded at the zoo when the storm hits the city, the kid and the endangered animals must quickly learn to understand and respect each other while working to save themselves.
 Endangered! has melodies that are renewable and harmonies that are sustainable, making this groundbreaking eco-musical uplifting and enjoyable for creatures of all ages!